cu-hll/vaccine-links/index.md

 layout: home
 ---

+COVID-19 vaccines are safe and effective.
+Stay up to date with COVID-19 vaccine information by visiting the CDC.

 *The following information is excerpted from [fda.gov][1], detailing the Emergency Use Authorization (EUA) as it relates to COVID-19 vaccine:*